 The parasite, which causes diarrhea, affected more than 30,000 Americans between 2011-2012, according to the Centers for Disease Control and Prevention’s last report.

 But the problem is far more extreme in developing countries, where roughly 33 percent of people are affected, mainly due to unsanitary water.

-The biology of global health major is now examining a class of proteins in the parasite that potentially may be targeted to eliminate the tiny freeloader.
+Walsh, who is in the Georgetown biology of global health program, is now examining a class of proteins in the parasite that potentially may be targeted to eliminate the tiny freeloader.

 Tropical Diseases and Poverty Link